moheladwy/dotfiles/README.md

 ```

-This is my personal dotfiles, you can use it as you want,

-but I'm not responsible for any damage caused by using it, so use it at your own risk.
+This is my personal dotfiles, you can use it as you want, but you must read the installation scripts first, I'm not responsible for any damage caused by using it, so use it at your own risk.

 ```